Neil Oliver: COVID-19

 Commenting on the British government's response to the coronavirus pandemic in 2021, Oliver said, "Lockdown is the biggest single mistake in world history".
 He also criticised the drive to vaccinate children in the UK against COVID-19, and likened the fight against government anti-COVID measures to the fight against Nazi Germany.
 Oliver's opposition to coronavirus restrictions led to his leaving the unionist campaign group These Islands.
 Author Tom Holland, an advisory board member of These Islands, said that Oliver's "current focus was not compatible with our own".
-In January 2024, on GB News Oliver promoted the theory that the coronavirus vaccine caused a condition called "turbo-cancer" in children.
+In January 2024, on GB News Oliver promoted the conspiracy theory that the coronavirus vaccine caused "turbo-cancer" in children.

 World government

 During a monologue delivered on his GB News programme on 4 February 2023, Oliver spoke of a "silent war" waged by generations of politicians in order to take "total control of the people" and impose "one-world government".
 According to The Guardian, the monologue apparently referred to Silent Weapons for Quiet Wars, an alleged conspiracy theory document.
 The Board of Deputies of British Jews and the All-Party Parliamentary Group against Antisemitism both issued statements calling on GB News to stop indulging antisemitic conspiracy theories.

 In May 2023, Oliver retweeted an image featuring Bill Gates, writing "Bill Gates: the text book example of the danger posed by rich and powerful people utterly devoid of empathy or care for individual human life".
-According to The Jewish Chronicle, "The image features Nazi, Satanic, and Illuminati imagery with reference to the New World Order – a conspiracy involving a shadow totalitarian world government – Jeffrey Epstein, Dr Anthony Fauci (former chief medical advisor to President Joe Biden) the United Nations, and big pharma".
+According to The Jewish Chronicle, "The image features Nazi, Satanic, and Illuminati imagery with reference to the New World Order – a conspiracy involving a shadow totalitarian world government – Jeffrey Epstein, Anthony Fauci (former chief medical advisor to US President Joe Biden) the United Nations, and big pharma".
 Broadcaster Matthew Sweet commented that the image appeared "to make mockery of the Holocaust by depicting Bill Gates as a Nazi experimenter with a swastika and IG Farben logo, which is presumably a reference to slave labour in Auschwitz".